Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 2 – Crunchy Noises Seem More Crisp

-Do you know that major chip manufacturers like Lays are well aware of the ‘crunch’ factor?
+Do significant chip manufacturers like Lays know the ‘crunch’ factor?

-What do I mean by ‘crunch’ factor?
+What do I mean by the ‘crunch’ factor?
 It’s simple.
-Chips with a certain degree of crunchiness are seen as more flavorful, fresh and sell better than non-crunchy chips.
+Chips with a certain degree of crunchiness are considered more flavorful and fresh and sell better than non-crunchy chips.

 There’s been fascinating research that backs this point.